setiadeepanshu01/ai-grid/README.md

 ### Unstructured API

-Knowledge Table offers optional integration with the Unstructured API for enhanced document processing capabilities.
+AI Grid offers optional integration with the Unstructured API for enhanced document processing capabilities.
 This integration allows for more advanced parsing and extraction from various document types.

 To use the Unstructured API integration: